Biologics: Projects and Folders

 Example Scenarios:

 1. You might have two groups doing distinct work with no need to share data or compare results.
-These two groups could each use a separate Biologics project or folder and keep all resources within it.
-Permissions are assigned uniquely within the container.
+These two groups could each use a separate Biologics container (LabKey project or folder) and keep all resources within it.
+Permissions are assigned uniquely within each container, with no built-in interaction between the data in each.

-2. If two groups needed to use the same assay designs or sample types, but would not otherwise share or compare the actual data, those definitions could be placed in the Shared project, with all collection and analysis in separate folders for the two groups as in option 1.
-Note that in this scenario, Samples created of those shared types would have the same naming pattern and if you used a container-specific prefix, it would not be applied to the samples of the shared type.
+2. If two groups needed to use the same assay designs or sample types, but would not otherwise share or compare the actual data, those definitions could be placed in the Shared project, with all collection and analysis in containers (LabKey projects or folders) for the two groups as in option 1.
+Note that in this scenario, samples created of those shared types would have the same naming pattern and if you used a container-specific prefix, it would not be applied to the samples of the shared type.

 3. If multiple groups need to share and compare data, and also keep clear which data came from which group originally, you could apply a container prefix in each group's folder so that all data would be consistently identified.
 In this scenario, each container would need its own sample type definitions so that the naming patterns would propagate the prefix into the created samples.